dafny-lang/dafny/Test/tutorial/induction-principle.md

 Verifying the compiler then requires us to repeatedly state and prove lemmas about this `InterpExpr` function.
-For instance, given a transformation `TR: (Expr) -> Expr`, we might express the correctness of the transformation in the following way (which says that the new program fails no more often that the original one, and evaluates to the same result):
+For instance, given a transformation `TR: (Expr) -> Expr`, we might express the correctness of the transformation in the following way (which says that the new program fails no more often than the original one, and evaluates to the same result):

 ```dafny